 - In Truro, Jenkins Hall will be open to serve residents.
 More details on their operation will be coming soon.

-Risley Dining Hall and O’Brien Hall will be closed for Fall 2020.
+Risley Dining Hall and O’Brien Hall will be closed for Winter Term 2021.

 Please see the Food & Dining page for more details.

 We are now booking appointments for in-person service.